FBnil/evidencer/README.md

 ## I don't like perl

 We have a script: evidencer.sh that does the basics, and might be just enough.
+Create a subdirectory `scripts` and a subdirectory `servers`:

 ```sh
 SCRIPT=$1